scailable/model-zoo/README.md

 The Network Optix Model Zoo is your go-to destination for pre-trained AI models tailored for seamless integration into the Network Optix platform.
 These models are carefully selected and formatted to work effortlessly with the Nx AI Manager, enabling you to bring powerful AI capabilities to your projects with ease.

-This collection is a result of collaboration between the Network Optix community and other open-source contributors.
-It showcases cutting-edge models designed to meet the needs of developers, researchers, and businesses alike.
-Our mission is to make advanced AI accessible, practical, and easy to integrate.

 ## Pre-requisites

 To get started with the Network Optix Model Zoo, you need to have: